 Ascelia Pharma works to evolve as a sustainable company.
-The company has not yet reached a state with revenue generation and consequently the company's products have no impact on the environment.
+The company has not yet reached a state with revenue generation and consequently the company's products have a very limited impact on the environment.
 The environmental impact stems from purchasing of products and services, energy consumption and travel.
 Ascelia Pharma has the ambition to contribute to a sustainable development and improve its environmental impact as far as it is economically viable.
-Given the current size of the company, no sustainability report for 2018/2019 has been established.
+Given the